wtraylor/modular_megafauna_model/docs/model.md

 	+ What mechanisms have we explored to prevent population crashes?

 ### Minimum Density Threshold {#sec_minimum_density_threshold}
-The parameter \ref Fauna::Hft::mortality_minimum_density_threshold defines at which point a dwindling population (sum of all cohorts/individuals) may be considered dead.
+The parameter \ref Fauna::Hft::mortality_minimum_density_threshold defines at which point a dwindling population (sum of all cohorts) may be considered dead.
 It is an arbitrary, but critical value for model performance.
 Possible re-establishment only happens if all cohorts are dead within one habitat.